"I like to say there should be no rules in the bedroom or kitchen. The exception is curing meats. The rules for this process are rigid."Meathead

 Today hardly anybody uses saltpeter and neither should you.
 Specially prepared blends of salt, sodium nitrite, and sodium nitrate are used by commercial producers and home cooks alike.
 Called curing salts as a group, they are why bacon, hot dogs, hams, and corned beef are pink and why they have a distinctive tangy cured meat flavor.

 Individually they are named Prague Powder #1 (a.k.a.
 Insta Cure #1 or Pink curing salt #1), Prague powder #2 (a.k.a.
-Pink curing salt #2), Insta Cure #2, Morton Tender Quick, and good old Saltpeter.
-All my recipes use Prague Powder #1 which has only sodium nitrite, no sodium nitrate.
-Sodium nitrate is sometimes used on meats that age because it slowly breaks down into sodium nitrite over time so it remains active over months.
+Pink curing salt #2 and Insta Cure #2), Morton Tender Quick, and good old Saltpeter.
+All my recipes use Prague Powder #1 which has only 6.25% sodium nitrite, no sodium nitrate.
+Prague Powder #2 has 4% sodium nitrate and it is used mostly on meats that are air dried and not cooked, meats that age because nitrate slowly breaks down into nitrite over time so it remains active over months.
 But nitrates can also form nitrosamines, a compound that is a carcinogen in animals, but its effect on humans is still ill defined.
 Unless you are an expert, you should never substitute one curing salt for another.
 I describe them in detail in my article on the Science of Salt.

 Nitrites, botulism, and safety